Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Investment Profile | Coastal appreciation potential |

-Demre, with its historical importance and coastal location, has a market that accelerated noticeably in 2025.
-Together with Finike and Kumluca, it forms the trio of western coastal districts.
+Demre is a district with historical importance and a coastal location, featuring a market that significantly accelerated in 2025.
+Along with Finike and Kumluca, it forms the trio of western coastal districts.

 📍 Gazipaşa